What is Personalised Marketing? Examples & Stats

 Why?
-Because relying on hope only implies that you are willing to shoot arrows in the dark.
+Because relying on hope only implies you are willing to shoot arrows in the dark.

-As a company, you want to allocate your time and resources intelligently so that you squeeze all that a clock and your dollars have to offer.
+As a company, you want to allocate your time and resources intelligently to squeeze all that a clock and your dollars have to offer.

-Conventional or traditional marketing presents an advertisement to a non-targeted audience, which may or may not be even interested in your product.
+Conventional or traditional marketing presents an advertisement to a non-targeted audience, who may or may not even be interested in your product.